safdar-azeem/vue-apollo-client/ReadMe.md

 await logout()
 ```

 `verify()` is single-flight.
 Authentication teardown clears tokens and the active application cache before navigation.
-A configured `getSessionId` invalidates cached data when the **stable session identity** changes (JWT `sub`/`sid`, or signed-in ↔ signed-out for opaque tokens).
+A configured `getSessionId` isolates cached data when the **stable session identity** changes between authenticated sessions (JWT `sub`/`sid`, or opaque signed-in buckets) via `cache.reset()` — not `clearStore()` — so the first post-login request is never aborted mid-flight.
+Signed-out → signed-in does not purge the cache (there is no prior authenticated data to isolate).
 Passing a raw rotating refresh token is safe — rotation no longer wipes in-flight queries.

 `useAuth(options)` resolves the installed runtime and calls `createAuthRuntime`.